Frequently Asked Questions

 For example, the court may depart from the child support guidelines to cover the costs of reasonable and necessary educational programs for an academically challenged or gifted student who requires remedial tutoring or advanced programming to meet his or her particular educational needs.

-Child support guidelines do not apply when the parents have a combined adjusted income of more than $15,000 per month (for cases filed before October 1, 2022).
-This amount will be increased to $30,000 per month, for cases filed after October 1, 2022.
-In this situation, factors that should be considered when setting child support include the financial circumstances of the parties, their station in life, their age and physical condition, and expenses of raising the children.
+The child support guidelines do not apply when the parents have a combined adjusted income of more than $30,000 per month.
+In this situation, the Court will consider factors when determining the appropriate amount of child support, which include the financial circumstances of the parties, their station in life, their age and physical condition, and expenses of raising children.

 Characterization as marital or non-marital property disregards title, except real property held as tenants by the entirety, which is deemed marital.
 The court may order the sale of jointly titled real or personal property, and division of the proceeds but the court cannot transfer title ownership of property, except for pension, retirement, profit sharing or deferred compensation.